eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 1. Flashes all output streams sending the data through the transport.
 2. If there is any reliable stream, it will perform the asociated reliable behaviour to ensure the communication.
-3. Listenes messages from the agent and call the associated callback (a topic callback or a status callback).
+3. Listens messages from the agent and call the associated callback (a topic callback or a status callback).

 The ``_until_timeout`` suffix function version will perform these actions until the waiting for a new message reaches the timeout.
 Only if the time waiting for a message overcome the timeout, the function finished.